audibailey/MultiMonit/README.md

 #Instructions for Debian/Ubuntu:

-* sudo apt-get update
+1. sudo apt-get update
-* sudo apt-get python2 git
+2. sudo apt-get python2 git
-* sudo pip install jinja2 cherrypy markupsafe PyYAML
+3. sudo pip install jinja2 cherrypy markupsafe PyYAML
-* cd /opt
+4. cd /opt
-* git clone git://github.com/desgyz/MultiMonit.git MultiMonit
+5. git clone git://github.com/desgyz/MultiMonit.git MultiMonit
-* cd MultiMonit
+6. cd MultiMonit
-* Run the run.py and goto localhost:3005 for the setup to begin.
+7. Run the run.py and goto localhost:3005 for the setup to begin.
-* (Some people may require python dev to use this)
+* Note: Some people may require python dev to use this

 #Credits